mcruz206/LearnAI-Bootcamp/lab04.5-collect_and_analyze_data_from_a_scoring_service/README.md

   *  Or you can use a Windows Data Science Virtual Machine (DSVM) to run this lab:
         *  [Navigate to this path](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.windows-data-science-vm), and create a Windows Azure Data Science Virtual Machine (DSVM).
 Choose a VM size of: DS3_V2, with 4 virtual CPUs and 14-Gb RAM.
 When the DSVM is deployed, start it using the [Azure portal.](https://portal.azure.com)
         *  After you create and Start the DSVM, log in to it and double-click the "Install Azure Machine Learning Workbench" icon.
 Finish the installation by following the on-screen instructions.
 The installer downloads all the necessary dependent components, such as Python, Miniconda, and other related libraries.
 The installation might take around half an hour to finish all the components.
-When complete, the Azure Machine Learning Workbench is installed in the following directory: C:\Users\<user>\AppData\Local\AmlWorkbench
+When complete, the Azure Machine Learning Workbench is installed in the following directory: C:\\Users\\%USERNAME%\\AppData\\Local\\AmlWorkbench

 We will review these articles in class:
   1. [Model data collection](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-model-data-collection)